exynos-eco/enn-sdk-samples-9925/object-detection/README.md

 # Object Detection In Android
 The "Object Detection in Android" sample application demonstrates the execution of a converted "[YOLOv5](https://github.com/ultralytics/yolov5)" model using the ENN Framework.
+The model is converted using ENN SDK Service with the "**Default**" hardware type option.

 ## Functionality
-The application accepts input from either a camera feed or an image file and identifies the object within the input.
+The application accepts input from a camera feed or an image file and identifies the object within the input.
 A bounding box is drawn around the detected item, and the label and score associated with the object are displayed.
-Additionally, the inference time is presented at the bottom of the application interface.
+Additionally, the inference time is displayed at the bottom of the application interface.

 ## Getting Started
 To utilize this sample application, follow these steps: